 If you find that your director’s conduct report contains information that you believe is untoward, you can respond.
 This allows you to give your own account of the events and provide justifications as to why you took the actions that you did.
 It can also be useful to provide evidence that may strengthen your case.

-If you find yourself responding, the insolvency practitioner will take what you say into account when finalising the report before it is sent out.
+If you find yourself responding, the insolvency practitioner will take what you say into account when finalising the report before it is sent out to the Insolvency Service.

 What if the report finds that you’ve done something wrong?